jf44/sol2kml/README.md

 The scale determines the size of the boats on the map.
 Set scale to 0.1 (or less) for narrows, 0.5 for coastal races, 2 to 15 for transocean races.

-Improvements of that version :
-- localisation (fr, en).
-- getting Grib, Polar, Marks, Tracks
-- setting TWD, TWS, TWA, SOG from grib and polars
-- computation of boat roll and tilt from TWS / TWA and the right sail (jib, genois, gennaker, spi)
-- tour of the fleet
-- monohull or multihull (trimaran)

-Next improvements
-- choose boats to display
-- new boats like catamarans, iceboats, etc.

 Localisation
 ------------
 To add a new language "xx" copy the ./lang/sol2kml_en_utf8.php to ./lang/sol2kml_xx_utf8.php;